Why are coastal risk management options for Port Beach in North Fremantle being investigated?

 How can I provide my feedback on the coastal risk management options?

-Phase one engagement is now open on My Say Freo.
-Everyone who provides contact details will be kept up-to-date as the project progresses.
+Broad engagement was open on My Say Freo in March 2019, through the Port Beach Values survey.
+Extensive communication of this was undertaken.
+Everyone who provided contact details will be kept up-to-date as the project progresses.

 What is being done about the rocks on the beach and other site contamination?